Czesław Miłosz was born on 30 June 1911 and died on 14 August 2004.

 - When a writer is born into a family, the family is finished.

 Czesław Miłosz was a Polish poet, prose writer, and translator.
 He defected to the West in 1951.
 The Captive Mind is a classic of anti-Stalinism.
-Milosz became an American citizen and was awarded the 1980 Nobel Prize in Literature.
+Milosz became an American citizen and was awarded the 1980 Nobel Prize in Literature with the reason: “who with uncompromising clear-sightedness voices man’s exposed condition in a world of severe conflicts”.